What is Elementary Education, its Importance & What are the Issues with Elementary Education

 Parents from poor backgrounds can’t send their kids to school.

-How do we Move Forward
+How do we Move Forward?

-Now we need to conclude this article by saying we have to move forward, and if we have to move forward, then you simply can’t ignore the importance of primary education in the country.
+Now we need to conclude this article by saying we have to move forward, and if we have to move forward, then you can’t ignore the importance of primary education in the country.

 It is primary education that can heal India, not higher education.
 So the government needs to start focusing on primary education to change the face of the country.